 How Often Can You Take the GMAT?

 Test takers may register for the GMAT either online or by calling one of the test centres.
 To schedule an exam, an appointment must be made at one of the designated test centres.
 The GMAT may not be taken more than once within 16 days, even if the scores are cancelled.
 All scores and cancellations in the past five years will be recorded on a student’s score report.

 How is the GMAT Weighted in the Application Process?

-The GMAT exam has been designed to measure overall aptitude and is the standard exam for admission to business and management post graduate schools and courses.
-In the graduate school admissions process, the level of emphasis that is placed upon GMAT scores varies widely between schools and between departments within schools.
+The GMAT exam has been designed to measure overall aptitude and is the standard exam for admission to business and management postgraduate schools and courses.
+In the graduate school admissions process, the level of emphasis that is placed on GMAT scores varies widely between schools and between departments within schools.
 The importance of a GMAT score can range from being a mere admission formality to an important selection factor.
-In general a successful application will be a well-rounded application – of which a good GMAT score will only be one element.
-Some business schools place more emphasis on the test taker’s combined quantitative and verbal score because it is this score that gets reported when the schools publish class profiles of their students that have been admitted into their program.
+In general, a successful application will be a well-rounded application – of which a good GMAT score will only be one element.
+Some business schools place more emphasis on the test taker’s combined quantitative and verbal score because it is this score that gets reported when the schools publish class profiles of their students who have been admitted into their program.
 The higher the school’s average GMAT score is, the more selective that school may appear to be on this factor at least.

 What Are the Average Scores Required for Top Graduate schools?

 More than 5,900 programs offered by more than 2,100 universities and institutions use the GMAT exam as part of the selection criteria for their programs.
 Business schools use the test as a criterion for admission into a wide range of graduate management programs, including MBA, Master of Accountancy, and Master of Finance programs.